Tomoka Nishiyama: Women's shogi professional

-Nishiyama's first appearance came in a women's maor title match came in 2014 when she challenged fellow apprentice shogi professional Momoko Katō for the 4th Women's Ōza title, but she lost the match 3 games to none.
+Nishiyama's first appearance came in a women's major title match came in 2014 when she challenged fellow apprentice shogi professional Momoko Katō for the 4th Women's Ōza title, but she lost the match 3 games to none.

 Nishiyama and Katō met again in May 2018 in the 11th Women's Myavi Open Tournament and its Jo-Ō title.
 Nishiyama defeated the defending Jo-Ō Katō 3 games to 1 to win her first major title match.
 Nishiyama's victory also made her the second apprentice professional after Katō to win a women's professional shogi major title.
 Nishiyama successfully defended her Jo-Ō title the following year when she defeated women's professional shogi player Kana Satomi 3 games to 1 in May 2019.

 Nishiyama challenged Satomi for 41st Ōshō title in October–November 2019.
 She won the first game of the match, lost the second, but won the deciding third game to capture the title 2 games to 1.
 The victory made her a 2-crown title holder (二冠, Ni kan) for the first time.

 In October–December 2019, Nishiyama and Satomi met in the 9th Women's Ōza title match, their third major title match in six months.
 Nishiyama won the match 3 games to 1 to capture another of Satomi's titles and also become a 3-crown title holder for the first time.